ChuSong327/chatterbox/README.md

 * JavaScript

 ### Furthur Info About the App
-* To sign in the app, enter any combination of user and number from 0 to 99, such as user32, no password is required for now.
+* To sign in the app, enter any combination of user and number from 0 to 99, such as user32; no password is required for now.
 * Sign up feature will post the entered data into the database, so be cautious with what is entered.
-* The app is still in development, therefore, features such as user login authentication and direct message features are not available yet.
+* The app is still in development, therefore, features such as user login authentication and direct message are not available yet.